FCC Will Auction 5G-ready 3.7-4.2GHz and mmWave Spectrum - Slashdot

 Our link across Tampa Bay [imgur.com]

+30GHz or thereabouts is the coiling / uncoiling frequency of human and animal's DNA. i haven't investigated plants. so 24-28 Ghz will basically hit the resonant frequency of our DNA. what do *you* think is going to happen? my recommendation: if you live near a 5G celltower that operates on anything that's a multiple of those frequencies (half-wave, quarter-wave), don't fuck about, SHOOT it.

-Why net neutrality is a non issue (Score:2)
+Why net neutrality is a non issue (Score:1)

 https://www.theverge.com/2018/... [theverge.com]